 The idea is that we are part of nature, living within nature.
 Thus all our homes are low-impact dwellings such as tipis, yurts, domes and thatched or turf-roofed round houses.

 We are a village, not a commune, and everyone is responsible for their own economy.
 We do not have regular business meetings, and we never vote.
 It works by consensus and personal relationships.
 Dogs are not welcome.
 And cats have a very negative impact on the environment.

 VISITING: We have a large communal TIPI called the ‘Big Lodge’ where we gather and where guests may usually stay to experience the lifestyle first-hand.
-Bring bedding, roll-mat to sleep on (we use sheepskins) & food; also a torch & candles.You look after yourself,cooking over the open fire in the Big Lodge, fetching water from the well, gathering firewood, and cutting rushes for the floor.
+Bring sufficient warm bedding, a roll-mat to sleep on (we use sheepskins) & food; also a good torch & candles.You look after yourself,cooking over the open fire in the Big Lodge, fetching water from the well, gathering firewood, and cutting rushes for the floor.
 We don’t want payment and we don’t run a WWOOFing scheme of work in exchange for food etc. You must provide your own food.
 We do not expect you to work for us other than keeping the Big Lodge a welcoming place.

 Sorry to need to have to mention this - but it is essential to poo in the shit pits provided and absolutely nowhere else!
 Some visitors think it is ok to poo wherever they like just because the land is so wild.
 But people who do that just make some villagers wish we had no visitors at all, so please please don’t do that or we might end up as a closed community!
 If in doubt, ask!